lruepke/HTF_lecture/winter2025/_sources/lecture6/turing_coupled_problem.rst.txt

     \end{split}
     \end{align}

-In these equations, both compounds are produced at background rates :math:`\gamma a` and :math:`\gamma b`, :math:`A`decays with a rate :math:`\gamma A`, and reaction further produces the ' activator' :math:`A` resulting in a feedback that is described by the non-linear :math:`A^2 B` term, which couples the equations in a non-trivial way.
+In these equations, both compounds are produced at background rates :math:`\gamma a` and :math:`\gamma b`, :math:`A` decays with a rate :math:`\gamma A` , and reaction further produces the 'activator' :math:`A` resulting in a feedback that is described by the non-linear :math:`A^2 B` term, which couples the equations in a non-trivial way.

 FEM discretization
 ------------------